plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 ## What happened in April 2020 with that first big spike

-Let's get this out of the way first, as we get this question pretty much every time that we share our MRR chart.
+Let's get this out of the way first as we get this question pretty much every time that we share our MRR chart.

-We published a blog post on April 8th 2020 and it got the attention of Hacker News with more than 50,000 people reading the post in the few days after being published.
+We published a blog post on April 8 2020 and it got the attention of Hacker News with more than 50,000 people reading the post in the few days after being published.

 The post was titled "[Why you should stop using Google Analytics on your website](https://plausible.io/blog/remove-google-analytics)".
 You can pretty much say that one single blog post changed the traction of our startup.